International Business

 This course has alternative study modes.
 Contact the university to find out how the information below might vary.

-Our innovative Enterprise Development Hub can support you to start your own business, and develop essential entrepreneurial skills
+We also offer support through our innovative Enterprise Development Hub where you can get advice on how to start your own business and develop invaluable entrepreneurial skills.

 Modules